skip to Main Content

 Hair Restoration with PRP and Acell before and after in Seattle at Well Medical Arts

-PRP Hair Restoration treatment takes about 90 minutes to complete.
-First, a blood sample is obtained which is specially processed to produce the PRP.
+A PRF Hair Restoration treatment takes about 90 minutes to complete.
+First, a blood sample is obtained which is specially processed to produce the PRF.
 A local anesthetic is then administered to completely numb the scalp treatment area.
-The ACell and PRP are combined and then administered via a series of injections over the full scalp or in a localized treatment area such as the eyebrows or beard.
+The PRF is administered via a series of injections over the full scalp or in a localized treatment area such as the eyebrows or beard.

 The recovery from the procedure is typically uneventful.
 Pain is easily managed in most cases with non-narcotic analgesic medication such as Ibuprofen.
 Some mild swelling of the forehead is occasionally seen 1-2 days after injections.
 This is normal and will resolve in 48 hours.
 Avoiding vigorous activity is recommended until the swelling is gone.
 There is no other downtime or noticeable effects of the procedure.
 Patients can wash their hair normally immediately after the injections.

-How many PRP hair restoration treatments do I need?
+How many PRF hair restoration treatments do I need?

 Human blood contains mesenchymal stem cells, and autologous blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.
-Published medical literature from Europe and the United States confirms the safety and use of PRP therapy.
-It has been used a medial adjunct therapy for over two decades for skin and wound healing.
-PRP therapy has established itself to be effective as a medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery, sports medicine and orthopedics.
-It has been used extensively in these specialties for the last twenty years with generally positive outcomes and success.
-In the field of hair restoration, evidence supports PRP therapy as a promising treatment option to promote hair growth.
-No claim can be made of its efficacy.
-While PRP is in the early stages of scientific research in hair restoration, PRP is not meant to replace current FDA approved therapies such as DHT blockers and Minoxidil.
-But it is a promising non-surgical therapeutic option for those patients with hair loss.
+Published medical literature from Europe and the United States confirms the safety and use of PRF therapy.
+It has been used a medical adjunct therapy for over two decades for skin and wound healing.
+PRP/PRF therapy has established itself to be effective as a medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery, sports medicine and orthopedics.
+It has been used extensively in these specialties for the last twenty years with positive outcomes and success.

 What else can you do to help restore your hair.

-In addition to PRP for more aggressive or stubborn cases we often combine A-Cell or prescribe a Rogaine or Minoxidil course in conjunction with the PRP treatments.
-We have partnered with our favorite local compounding pharmacist to create an alternative to commercially manufactured products that have been shown to get better results in some individuals.
+In addition to PRF for more aggressive or stubborn cases we often prescribe a Rogaine or Minoxidil course in conjunction with the PRF treatments.
+We have partnered with our favorite local compounding pharmacist to create an alternative to commercially manufactured products that have been shown to get better results in many individuals when used regularly.

 Back To Top